 At Tutor Doctor, we love sports!
 School athletics are not only great for one’s health, but can also give students a serious advantage when applying for colleges.
-Being involved in student athletics looks great on any college application, and there are numerous scholarships available to students that participate in sports.
+Being involved in student athletics looks great on any college application, and there are numerous scholarships available to high school students that participate in sports.
 However, sometimes balancing sports and academics can be difficult!
-If you are a student that finds it challenging to manage time, here are three simple tips to help stay on track!
+If you are a student that finds it challenging to manage time, here are three simple tips balance sports and academics to help stay on track!

 Keeping a planner or agenda is a great way to manage your time.
 Teachers provide syllabuses at the beginning of the school year outlining important due dates and exams.
 In addition, sports practices and games are generally predetermined as well.
 We recommend comparing your schedules and making an agenda ahead of time in order to plan accordingly.
 For example, if you know you have basketball practice on Tuesday and Thursday and a biology test on Friday, plan to use Monday and Wednesday evenings to study!